 The Issuer may have the option, but not the obligation, to redeem in whole (and not in part), the outstanding Securities prior to the relevant maturity dates of certain tranches of the Securities.
-Prior to the Maturity Date, the Issuer has the option, but not the obligation, to redeem in whole (and not in part) the outstanding Bonds on the relevant Call Option Dates (see "Description of the Bonds - Call Option" on page [59] of this Prospectus).
+Prior to the Maturity Date, the Issuer has the option, but not the obligation, to redeem in whole (and not in part) the outstanding Bonds on the relevant Call Option Dates (see "Description of the Bonds - Call Option" on page 56 of this Prospectus).
 In the event that the Company exercises this call option, the relevant series of the Securities, such as the Bonds will be redeemed and the Company will pay the amounts to which holders would be entitled.
 The date on which the Issuer elects to redeem the Securities may not accord with the preference of individual holders of the Securities.
 This may be disadvantageous to them in light of market conditions or their individual circumstances.
 Following such redemption and payment, there can be no assurance that investors in the redeemed Bonds will be able to re-invest such amounts in securities that would offer a comparative or better yield or terms, at such time.
+No assurance can be given of adequate mitigation of such risk.